Sometimes you just want a pizza.

 - Large pinch cayenne pepper

-- Toppings: tomato sauce, massage kale, dairy-free cheese
+- Toppings: tomato sauce, massaged kale, dairy-free cheese

 - Preheat the oven to 400 degrees F. Prepare a large baking sheet with parchment paper.